SystemSpace/Compendium/compendium.rst

   We're looking to get you all in Ghakuwent'sji, which is both a country and a city.

+Will we be a new person in LFE with our old memories, or our old selves?
+  You are a new person with both Life memories and LFE childhood memories.

+Will we be able to choose our species when we get to LFE?
+  You're born into whatever your soul can adapt to the best.

 We will be born within a similar relative timeframe?
   Probably.